 Regulations of Lead-Based Paint Activities prohibit open flame torching and uncontained power washing or hydroblasting.
 Machine sanding or grinding, abrasive blasting, sandblasting, or dry scraping of lead-based paint are prohibited except under specific and limited conditions.

 Read more about other lead paint rules and regulations.

 Abatement and Inspection Firms and Professionals

-Certified Lead-Based Paint Abatement and Testing Firms (pdf) - A list of abatement and inspection companies.
-If you are interested in hiring a certified lead-based professional to inspect or work on your home, please review this list to identify professionals that will work on individual residential properties.
+Certified Lead-Based Paint Abatement and Testing Firms (pdf) - A list of abatement and inspection companies that includes certified individuals.
+If you are interested in hiring a certified lead-based professional to inspect or work on your home, please review this list to identify professionals that may work on individual residential properties.

 Applications, Documents, and Forms

 700 Summer St., NE, Suite 300

 Salem, OR 97309-5052